 The reason for choosing the specific percentile thresholds is further illustrated by the Lorenz curves presented in Figure \ref{fig:lorentz}.
-These curves elucidate how Betweenness Centrality is unevenly distributed across nodes, highlighting the necessity to examine both bulk and extreme regions separately.
+These curves elucidate how the Betweenness Centrality is unevenly distributed across nodes, highlighting the necessity to examine both bulk and extreme regions separately.
 In large datasets such as LJ, ORK, and wiki, the bulk nodes collectively contribute between 57–66\% of the total Betweenness Centrality.
-For the FB dataset, this contribution is even higher, highlighting the crucial role of central bulk nodes.
-Nevertheless, the upper tail, particularly the top 10\%, still contributes substantially, 34--43\% across LJ, ORK, and wiki datasets.
-This validates the considerable influence exerted by high-centrality nodes.
-The contribution from the bottom 10\% is negligible for all datasets.
+However, for the FB dataset, this contribution is even higher, highlighting the crucial role of the central bulk nodes.
+Nevertheless, the upper tail, particularly the top 10\%, still contributes substantially, i.e., 34--43\% for the LJ, ORK, and wiki datasets.
+This supports the considerable influence associated with high-centrality nodes.
+On the other hand the contribution of the bottom 10\% is negligible for all four analysed datasets.

-Additionally, our inspection of the top 1\% highlights the prominent but varying role of superinfluencers, who alone account for approximately 8\% of the total share of Betweenness Centrality in wiki networks, with smaller contributions ($\lesssim5\%$) in other datasets.
-The upper tails of the Betweenness Centrality distributions approximate the power-law \cite{fairbanks2013statistical}, and therefore, to accurately address the imbalance of the OL and NOL groups, we used exponential weighting for studying the top 1\% contributions between the OL and NOL groups.
+Additionally, our inspection of the top 1\% highlights the prominent but varying role of superinfluencers, who alone account for approximately 8\% of the total share of Betweenness Centrality in the case of wiki networks, but with smaller contributions ($\lesssim5\%$) in the case of other three datasets.
+The upper tails of the Betweenness Centrality distributions approximate the power-law \cite{fairbanks2013statistical}, and therefore, to accurately address the imbalance between the OL and NOL groups, we have used exponential weighting for studying the top 1\% contributions between the OL and NOL groups.
 The results of the proportions are shown in Table \ref{tab:overlap_top_bottom}.
 Although the OL nodes are overpopulated in the ORK and LJ datasets for the decile and top 1\%, their contribution to the cumulative share is small.
-In contrast, the wiki dataset, albeit with a smaller proportion of OL nodes in both top 10\% and 1\%, exerts a much larger share of Betweenness Centrality.
+In contrast, the wiki dataset, albeit with a smaller proportion of OL nodes in both top 10\% and 1\%, is associated with a much larger share of Betweenness Centrality.